charithjayasanka/Gmail2GoogleChat/README.md

 - Keep your webhook URL secure and avoid exposing it in public repositories.
 - The script processes up to 10 email threads at a time to ensure efficiency.
 - Processed emails are labeled with `sentToChat` to avoid duplicates.

 ---

+## Contributing:

+Contributions are welcome!
+If you'd like to contribute to this project, you can do so in the following ways:

+1. **Fork the Repository**: Click on the "Fork" button at the top-right corner of the repository page to create your own copy.
+You can clone your fork locally, make your changes, and submit a pull request (PR) to propose your improvements.

+2. **Raise an Issue**: If you encounter any bugs, have suggestions, or would like to request a new feature, please raise an issue by navigating to the "Issues" tab and clicking "New Issue."
+Provide a detailed description so we can help address it quickly.

+3. **Pull Requests**: To submit a PR:
+   - Fork this repository.
+   - Create a branch in your fork with a descriptive name for the feature you're adding (e.g., `add-feature-x`).
+   - Make your changes and commit them with a meaningful message.
+   - Push the changes to your forked repository and open a PR against this repository's `main` branch.

+We appreciate your contributions to improve the functionality of this script!

+---